redpesk-samples/helloworld-binding/README.md

 ### Specfile

-In order to correctly build an RPM package in the redpesk® context, your project should contain a specfile.
+In order to correctly build an RPM package in the redpesk context, your project should contain a specfile.
 The agl-service-helloworld specfile can be found at the following path:
 [conf.d/packaging/agl-service-helloworld.spec](conf.d/packaging/agl-service-helloworld.spec).
-This specfile will be used by redpesk® to describe how to build your AGL application.
+This specfile will be used by redpesk to describe how to build your AGL application.
 The resulting build produces an AGL widget that is embedded in a RPM.
-Please read the [documentation](https://docs.redpesk.bzh/) to correctly create and set your redpesk® project and application set up.
+Please read the [documentation](https://docs.redpesk.bzh/) to correctly create and set your redpesk project and application set up.
 You may have noticed that the agl-service-helloworld specfile contained several afm rpm macros, such as `%afm_package`.
 These macros allow to define a specfile template for AGL application.
 For example the three following macros indicate that this package is composed by three sub-packages